 8. Corporate Services

 Corporate Services provides a range of services that support the organisation, the community and commercial tenants.
-The directorate is made up of financial and governance services (finance, governance support and internal audit), people and organisational development (Human Resources), information services (information technology, records services and customer relations) and commercial services (commercial parking, economic development, place development, land and property).
-The key responsibilities are outlined below.
+The directorate is made up of Finance Services, Governance Services, Human Resources, and Commercial Services and Property.

 Commercial Services and Property